Dsilva019/Major-Outage-Cause-Category-Classifier/README.md

 # <u>Introduction</u>

-For this project using the outages data set I want to be able to predict the category cause that resulted in the major outage.
+For this project I want to be able to predict the category cause that results in major outages.
 Since I am trying to predict the category of the cause of the major outage, the type of problem I have is a classification problem.
 As a result, I will be predicting the category cause of future major outages using a Decision Tree Classifier (DTC).
 My response variable for my regression problem is the Category Cause.
 I will be accessing the quality of my model using the accuracy metric of the DTC to see how well my model predicts the category cause of an outage.
 To train my model I will be using a data set containing major outages reported by different states in the United States from January 2000-July 2016.
 This data set contains 1534 rows and 55 columns.